Wednesday, November 16, 2016

 1) What he thought about, and what were the chances of him directing a blockbuster like Superman v Batman.
 The movie he loved, the thought of directing something like that does nothing for him.
 He prefers to shoot dialogue/feeling scenes rather than the explosions and effects that goes into a large budget movie.

 2) How he works with his Directors of Photography.
 He had a friend do it for the longest time until success came knocking, and Harvey Weinstein would only let him use a particular DP for Dogma.
-It was great how he made a tragedy - telling his current DP and also girlfriend at the time (Joey Laurence Adams) that they would have no part in the movie.
+It was great how he made a tragedy - telling his current DP and also girlfriend at the time (Joey Lauren Adams) that they would have no part in the movie.

 3) What people he wished he could sit down and smoke a joint with.
 While the answers of George Carlin and Alan Rickman were not surprising, the stories that went along with them were heartfelt and funny.

 All those stories also had their side tangents.
-I can't remember what went with each story, but antic-dotes of Jason Mewes, directing the an episode of Netflix's Flash, getting Johnny Depp to be in Tusk, being an extra on Law and Order and Ben Affleck just made it all the more funnier.
+I can't remember what went with each story, but anecdotes of Jason Mewes, directing the an episode of Netflix's Flash, getting Johnny Depp to be in Tusk, being an extra on Law and Order and Ben Affleck just made it all the more funnier.

 I also liked the whole message that he had.
 If you have a passion for something, take the risk and do it.
 He wrote, self-funded, directed, shot and then tried to get Clerks released when he started.
 All because he loved movies and comics and thought that no-one was making these things for his friends.
 That initial risk has paid off into, what Smith says, a life that not even he could have dreamed of.
 Definitely food for thought.